USS Virginian (ID-3920)

-USS Virginian (ID-3920) was a United States Navy troop transport in commission in 1919.
+USS Virginian (hull number ID-3920) was a United States Navy troop transport in commission in 1919.

 Construction, early career, acquisition, and commissioning

 Virginian was built in 1903 as the commercial cargo ship SS Maine at Sparrows Point, Maryland, by the Maryland Steel Company for the Atlantic Transportation Company.
 The American-Hawaiian Steamship Company of New York City purchased her in 1908 and renamed her SS Virginian.
 Her home port was New York City.
 The U.S. Navy acquired her early in 1919 for service as a troop transport, assigned her the naval registry Identification Number (Id.
 No.) 3920, and commissioned her on 1 February 1919 at Hoboken, New Jersey, as USS Virginian.

 United States Navy service

 Soon after commissioning, Virginian shifted to Fletcher's Dry Dock Company at Hoboken for repairs and conversion into a troop transport.
 She remained at Fletcher's shipyard through the end of February 1919.

-Assigned to the Cruiser and Transport Force, Virginian got underway on 11 March 1919 anchored in New York Harbor abreast the Statue of Liberty.
+Assigned to the Cruiser and Transport Force, Virginian got underway on 11 March 1919, anchored in New York Harbor abreast the Statue of Liberty.
 She then moved to Pier 7, Bush Terminal, at Brooklyn, New York, where she took on board cargo -- billet steel, oats, and potatoes—and provisions for her crew.
-Repairs and alterations necessary to complete her conversion into a troop ship continued apace until she backed clear of her berth at 17:13 hours on 21 March 1919, with orders to proceed independently to France.
+Repairs and alterations necessary to complete her conversion into a troop ship continued until she backed clear of her berth at 17:13 hours on 21 March 1919, with orders to proceed independently to France.

 Virginian dropped anchor off Charpentier Point, near St. Nazaire, France, on 3 April 1919, and shifted to St. Nazaire on 4 April 1919.
 She unloaded her cargo there for the next two days before she began embarking United States Army troops returning home after their World War I service in Europe for transport to the United States.
 Her passengers included 74 officers and 4,097 enlisted men, from units that ranged from the 362d Infantry Machine Gun Company to the 127th Convalescent Detachment.
 She got underway at 07:40 hours on 8 April 1919 to return to the United States.

 Arriving at the north side of Army Dock Number 7, Hoboken, on the morning of 20 April 1919, Virginian discharged the troops before shifting to the Morse Dry Dock Company at Brooklyn for repairs to her propellers.
 She shifted back to the Army dock at Hoboken on 27 April 1919, then got underway for Europe on 30 April 1919 to pick up more returning "doughboys" for passage to the United States.